What Do We Know About Building Resilience and Protecting Livelihoods in Conflict-Related Crises?

 Resilience is defined as the ability of people to mitigate, weather, and “bounce back” from shocks or adversity.
 This definition is framed in terms of understanding capacities and risk — often particularly climactic, environmental, and economic risk.
 However, understanding the resilience of people and their livelihoods to the kinds of shocks and stresses associated with violent conflict requires a different set of analyses.
 This paper reviews more fifteen years of research by the Feinstein International Center to examine the nexus of conflict, livelihoods, and resilience.
 Its key findings are as follows:

-- Post-conflict dynamics can also limit livelihoods recovery
+- Post-conflict dynamics can also limit livelihoods recovery; and

 Briefing paper available here.